burturt/canvas-scripts/README.md

 # Canvas Scripts

 Warning: this software comes with no guarentees or warrenty.
 See https://github.com/burturt/canvas-scripts/blob/master/LICENSE for more information.
 Yes, I realize it's a gigantic mess of code.
 Give me some slack, this is my first "real" python project.
-I might have just been a *bit* ambitious with this script so I definitely would write it much cleaner should it be today.
+I might have just been a *bit* ambitious with this script at the time; I definitely would write it much cleaner if I rewrote it today.

 There is an exe binary provided in the releases tab here: https://github.com/burturt/canvas-scripts/releases